 In this new monthly column, Michelle Dumas' goal is to put her expertise to work for soon-to-move FSP participants seeking to establish new careers and businesses in New Hampshire.
 She will do her best to answer questions about the New Hampshire employment and business environment, offer tips on how you can connect and network with other FSP participants, and support you with expert advice on job searching strategies – especially the particular concerns that people have when searching for a job from a distance.

 What job search or business-related challenges are holding you back from making the move?
-Michelle is ready to help you solve them!
-Just send your questions to firstname.lastname@example.org.
+Visit the FSP's LinkedIn profile and feel to reach out!

 As a professional in the careers industry, Michelle Dumas has spent the past 20+ years consulting and coaching job seekers all over the world on diverse career-related topics such as résumé writing, job search strategies and techniques, career planning, online identity, interviewing, networking, and much more.
 She's supported countless thousands of job hunters in conducting successful job searches and have helped entrepreneurs in creating the personal marketing tools they need to pursue funding and launch new businesses.
 You can learn more about her and her expertise on her websites: www.distinctiveweb.com and www.freestatejobs.com.